roloje777/mg-bits-and-bytes-blog/_posts/philosophy-and-thinking/2024-07-07-time-management.md

 </ul>
 <p>
 The same concept is actively used in the <strong>DRY</strong> principle when developing software.<br>
-By writing code, testing it thoroughly (Unit tests, Functional tests and integration tests) and have this code in one place, makes you code less prone to errors and more maintainable.<br>
+By writing code, testing it thoroughly (Unit tests, Functional tests and integration tests) and have this code in one place, makes your code less prone to errors and more maintainable.<br>
 </p>
 <p>
 In the firefighting scenario, one could see the testing of equipment etc as unit testing, daily preparation of fire fighters ans functional testing and  community programs as integration testing etc.<br>
 </p>
 <p>
 <i>
-Note that the "prize" (productivity) was not given to the unit that blue out the most fires, but those that prevented the most fires.<br>
+Note that the "prize" was not given to the unit that blue out the most fires, but those that prevented the most fires.<br>
+Their is a fundamental shift in mindset here, in the way productivity is measured.<br>
 I'll touch on this later on, but its a fundamental problem with most companies, when measuring performance on divisions and individuals.<br>
 I'll touch more on this later on in the blog...<br>
 </i>